soot-oss/SootUp/docs/jimple.md

 ##### JThrowStmt
-Ends the execution inside the current Method if the thrown exception is not caught by a Trap, which redirects the execution to an exceptionhandler
+Ends the execution inside the current Method if the thrown exception is not caught by a Trap, which redirects the execution to an exceptionhandler.

 === "Jimple"